openedx/edx-platform/lms/djangoapps/instructor/docs/decisions/0001-course-info-api-spec.rst

 #. **OpenAPI Specification**

-   Maintain a complete OpenAPI 3.0.3 specification at ``../references/instructor-v2-api-spec.yaml`` as the source of truth for endpoint structure, schemas, and validation rules.
+   Maintain an OpenAPI specification at ``../references/instructor-v2-course-info-spec.yaml`` for initial schema documentation.
+This specification will not be included in the platform-wide API documentation at ``/api-docs/``.
+As the API is implemented, the live schema at ``/api-docs/`` serves as the source of truth for endpoint structure, schemas, and validation rules.

 Consequences
 ============